anu-kuncheria/mobiliti-network/README.md

 # mobiliti-network

-mobiliti-network contains the scripts to convert Here Map to Mobiliti Map.
+This repository contains the scripts to convert Here Map to Mobiliti Map.
 The following is the order in which these steps are executed.

 ```mermaid
 graph LR;